-- To be able to walk and carry out functional daily activities independently by the time you are discharged home (including up and down steps or stairs). - To give you an exercise programme to carry out at home independently.
-Instructions will be given during your in patient physiotherapy sessions.
+To be able to walk and carry out functional daily activities independently by the time you are discharged home (including up and down the stairs).

+To give you an exercise programme to carry out at home independently.
+Instructions will be given during your physiotherapy sessions, whilst you are in hospital.